Maria W. Stewart: Writings

-"Religion and the Purse Principles of Morality, the Sure Foundation on Which We Must Build"
+"Religion and the Pure Principles of Morality, the Sure Foundation on Which We Must Build"

 In this writing Stewart argues that a stable and flourishing society must be grounded and moral principles.
 Stewart explains that religions provide the most reliable source of those principles.
 She emphasizes that moral behavior is something that cannot be sustained by laws or social pressure alone, but it is shaped by religious belief.
 Religion is something that is portrayed not just as a set of doctrines by a moral compass that influences and governs the way individuals use their resources.
 Stewart emphasizes that when people let religious values guide how they earn, spend and distribute wealth, society becomes more orderly and just.

 "Mediations from the Pen of Mrs. Maria Stewart"

 In this writing Stewart reflects on faith, morality, and the struggles of Black Americans in the early 19th century.
 This piece is a collection of reflection that blend Christian moral instruction with a call for Black empowerment.
 Stewart emphasized the necessary of faith and trust in God as the foundation of navigating hardships.
 She reflects on the injustices that are faced by African Americans, limiting their opportunities and dignity.
 Stewart urges her audience to pursue education, and self-improvement as acts of defiance adjacent the systems that designed to keep them subordinate.
 Throughout the work, she combines scriptural references with reflection of equality and pups.
 She positions Black Americans as individuals capable of greatness, when they provide both spiritual discipline and collection ambition.